MolecularAI/SMILES-RL/README.md

 ### Note on design of reinforcement learning agent
 The reinforcement learning agent, specified in section **reinforcement_learning** of the configuration file, takes an instance of scoring function, diversity filter, replay buffer or logger as input.
 The agent should use the given scoring function, diversity filter, replay buffer for update.
 Logger should be used for saving agent parameters and memory for intermediate and/or final inspection.

+## Example
+Below follows an executable example using a predictive model based on DRD2 data for activity prediction and which is utilizing a model pre-trained on the ChEMBL database.
+In this example we use proximal policy optimization (PPO) as reinforcement learning algorithm and all current (AC) as replay buffer.
+It uses the diversity filter and scoring function of [REINVENT](https://github.com/MolecularAI/Reinvent).
+Before preceding, make sure that you have followed the above installation steps.

+### Train predictive model
+To create predictive model for activity prediction, run the training script

+    python create_DRD2_data_and_models.py --fp_counts --generate_fps

+which will train a random forest classifier saved to path `predictive_models/DRD2/RF_DRD2_ecfp4c.pkl`.

+### Create config file
+Firstly, create logging directory where the configuration file and outputs will be saved

+    mkdir logs

+Run following script to create configuration JSON-file for PPO algorithm using all current as replay buffer, the ChEMBL pre-trained model and the predictive model trained above.

+    python create_configs/create_a2c_config.py --replay_buffer smiles_rl.replay_buffer.all_current.AllCurrent --log_dir logs --prior pre_trained_models/ChEMBL/random.prior.new --predictive_model predictive_models/DRD2/RF_DRD2_ecfp4c.pkl

+### Run experiment
+Run experiment using the created configuration file

+    python run.py --config ppo_config.json

 ## References
 1. Svensson, Hampus G., Tyrchan, Christian, Engkvist, Ola, and Morteza H. Chehreghani.
 "Utilizing Reinforcement Learning for de novo Drug Design."
 ArXiv, (2023).